 ISSUE: Why does the Catholic Church baptize infants?
 The Bible says, “He who believes and is baptized will be saved; but he who does not believe will be condemned” (Mk.
-16:16; emphasis added).
+16:16).
 Isn’t active faith in Christ necessary for the Sacrament of Baptism to be valid?

 RESPONSE: “Baptism has taken the place of circumcision….Therefore, as ‘the soul of the circumcised did not perish from the people’ (Gen. 17:14), so ‘he who has been reborn from water and the Holy Spirit will obtain entrance to the kingdom of heaven’ (Jn.
 3:5).”
 Children, even babies, were not excluded from the Old Covenant.
 Likewise, the family of God in the New Covenant is for all people, including babies.
 As Jesus Himself said, “Let the children come to me, and do not hinder them; for to such belongs the kingdom of God” (Lk.
 18:16).

 DISCUSSION: Because of Original Sin, all men have lost the original holiness and justice given to Adam and Eve [Catechism of the Catholic Church (Catechism), no. 405].
 Just as He gives the gift of life, so God gives Baptism as the gift to bring us eternal life.
 Not only is this given as a gift, but God requires us to accept His gift in order to be saved.
 As Jesus Himself says, “Truly, truly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God” (Jn.
 3:5).